 After the Museum, we we looked for a lunch spot by walking along the Calle de Antonio Maura to the Puerta de España.
 This is considered to be the entrance to El Retiro Park.

-Above image is the property of Kyle Magnuson via Wikimedia Commons using the CC BY 2.0 license.
+• Image Credit: The above image is the property of Kyle Magnuson via Wikimedia Commons using the CC BY 2.0 license.
+All other images are the property of Just Traveling Thru, LLC unless otherwise noted.

 Parque del Buen Retiro (El Retiro Park) Map